 Pre Wedding Rituals

-The pre-wedding rituals are engagement, sagai (exchange of ring ceremony), distributing wedding cards to invite guests, tilak, Haldi, Mehendi, sangeet a lot of rituals are associated with Hindu marriages to celebrate and rejoice.
+The pre-wedding rituals are engagement, sagai (exchange of ring ceremony), distributing wedding cards to invite guests, tilak, Haldi, Mehendi, sangeet a lot of rituals are associated with Hindu wedding to celebrate and rejoice.
 Even these rituals have their religious beliefs also.
 Turmeric and Mehandi are the symbols of love, piousness of relation.

 The wedding rituals begin with Jai mala, in which couples exchange the garlands of flowers and vow the beginning of the wedding.